 - Cook your pasta according to packet instructions, so that is al dente.
 Make sure to reserve a cup of the pasta water.
 Drain the pasta in a colander.4 oz pasta

 - Combine the pesto and ricotta in your pot, along with 2 tablespoons of the pasta water.
 Stir to a cream sauce, adding more of the pasta water as needed.
-You can of course also spoon in more of either the pesto or cheese if you like more sauce.2 tablespoon ricotta cheese, 2 tablespoon pesto
+You can of course also spoon in more of either the pesto or cheese if you like more sauce.
+For a little kick of acid, add the (optional) apple cider vinegar.2 tablespoon ricotta cheese, 2 tablespoon pesto, ½ teaspoon apple cider vinegar

 - Add the pasta back into the pot and stir well so it is coated in the sauce.